jhaanurag/Blood-Donation/README.md

 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details (You should create a LICENSE file, typically containing the standard MIT License text).
+This project is licensed under the MIT License - see the LICENSE file for details

-This README was generated based on the project structure and files provided.

-IGNORE_WHEN_COPYING_START
-content_copy
-download
-Use code with caution.
-IGNORE_WHEN_COPYING_END